b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Side Effects vs Returned Values {#sec:side_effects_vs_returned_values}

-Notice that so far we encountered two types of Julia functions:
+Notice that so far we encountered two types of Julia's functions:

 - those that are used for their side effects (like `println`)
 - those that return some results (like `getRectangleArea`)